PhenixCollaboration/web/_results/hepdata.md

 Quarks are denoted as 'UQ', 'DQ' and so on.
 As seen in the example above, in the decription of a reactions particles are separated by space, and the arrow is depicted in alphanumeric characters.

-The "phrases" section can contain essentially any sort of key phrases includind completely new ones, however it is helpful to start with the
+The "phrases" section can contain essentially any sort of key phrases including completely new ones, however it is helpful to start with the
 {% include navigation/findlink.md name='hepdata_phrases' tag='list of key phrases' %}
 historically used on HEPData since they are more likely to be used in queries on the site.
 Note that
 {% include navigation/pagelink.md folder=site.results name='keywords' tag='the "keywords" page' %}
-on this site contains keywords to be used primarily for the PHENIX materials uploaded to the
+on this PHENIX site contains keywords to be used primarily for the PHENIX materials uploaded to the
 {% include navigation/pagelink.md folder=site.results name='zenodo' tag='Zenodo' %} portal,
 which are mostly distinct from the HEPData
 {% include navigation/findlink.md name='hepdata_phrases' tag='conventions' %}.